► Up to 41 miles electric range

 You’ll need to be using the electric power a lot and mostly doing short journeys to get close to those figures, however.

-You’ll also need to plug the hybrid part into the mains on a regular basis; a full charge takes 3h 25m using a BMW i Wallbox, or 5h 40m using a plain old three-pin plug.
+You’ll also need to plug the hybrid part into the mains as many times as possible in between journeys; a full charge takes 3h 25m using a BMW i Wallbox, or 5h 40m using a plain old three-pin plug.